Take a Virtual Tour

 Scheduled Cesarean Births

 When you arrive, tell the admissions staff you are there for a scheduled procedure.
 You will be taken to a cesarean prep room, where you will remain for approximately two hours.
-During this time, the nurses will monitor the baby and check your vitals and you will receive an epidural.
-Before the surgery, your support partner will be taken to change into scrubs.
-They may take a camera or cell phone into the operating room.
-You will be wheeled to the operating room and your partner will meet you there.
+During this time, the nurses will monitor the baby and check your vitals and you will receive an epidural before being taken to the operating room.

 In the operating room will be two physicians, a nurse and an anesthesiologist.
-One adult may be present in the operating room for the surgery unless there are any safety concerns.
+One support person may be present in the operating room for the surgery unless there are any safety concerns.
+Typically, you will be in the operating room for about one hour.
+After the surgery you will be moved back to your Labor and Delivery room with your baby and support person.

 Gentle Cesarean Births